cheqd/cheqd-node/docs/vdrtools-cli/vdrtools-mainnet-demo.md

 # Overview
-This document includes just steps for writing a DID to the pool, without additional info
+This document includes just steps for writing a DID to the pool, without additional info.
+First of all, `vdrtools-cli` should be installed and run.
+For installation process [this instruction](install.md) can help

 ## Steps for writing a DID to the mainnet
 1. Create a wallet: